ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     Quality scores should be represented as ASCII-strings of length equal to appropriate read length, one char per base, with ASCII-value of each char minus 33 representing phrap quality score for the appropriate base.
+The number 33 here may be changed with -0 (--quality-base) parameter.

     If -q1 is used, column 4 is required and should not be '-'; same as column 5 if column 3 is not '-' and not empty.